The 16 Best True Crime Podcasts You Need To Be Listening To Right Now

 True Crime and podcasts go together like peanut butter and (that wrongly incarcerated sh*t is my) jam!
 With the massive successes of Serial, The Jinx, Making a Murderer, and so many more, it’s clear that we have an insatiable appetite for all things true crime.

 That means that there are a lot of choices out there — far too many to list here.
 But, we can tell you our picks for the 16 best true crime podcasts right now.
-Of course, this isn’t a comprehensive list, so please share your own favs in the comments.
-Until then, draw the shades, cuddle up safely in bed (maybe with some comforting tea), and start streaming one of these noir gems.
+So draw the shades, cuddle up safely in bed (maybe with some comforting tea), and start streaming one of these noir gems.

 CRIMINAL